barbecuesteve/api-governance/governance-framework.md

 Building API expertise requires intentional investment in training and progression pathways.
 Organizations should establish a structured program:

-* **Training & Certification** — Candidates complete formal training covering OpenAPI specification, REST/GraphQL design principles, versioning strategies, security patterns, and organizational standards.
+* **Training & Certification** — Candidates complete formal training covering OpenAPI, GraphQL, and AsyncAPI specifications, REST and event-driven design principles, versioning strategies, security patterns, and organizational standards.
 Training concludes with a practical assessment: reviewing sample API designs and identifying issues.
 Only those who pass the assessment are eligible to become Departmental API Advisors.

 * **Shadowing Period** — New advisors shadow experienced reviewers for 4-6 weeks, observing real reviews and learning to balance quality standards with pragmatic guidance.
 They practice giving feedback on draft APIs under supervision before advising independently.
 This apprenticeship model transfers tacit knowledge about common pitfalls, effective feedback techniques, and when to escalate.